Alberta Lamb Producers check-off - Your investment in your industry

 As the voice of the Alberta lamb industry, Alberta Lamb Producers is doing everything in its power to make an already strong industry even stronger.

 Alberta Lamb Producers operates under the Marketing of Agricultural Products Act, overseen by the Agricultural Products Marketing Council which has responsibility for facilitating the establishment and supervising the operations of agricultural boards and commissions in Alberta.
-For a copy of the Alberta Lamb Producers Plan & Regulation, please visit the Marketing of Agricultural Products Act & Regulations webpage or call the office.
+For a copy of the Alberta Lamb Producers Plan & Regulation, please visit the Marketing of Agricultural Products Act & Regulations webpage or visit the ALP Regulations page.

 In Alberta, a mandatory service charge (check-off) of $1.50 is paid by producers at the same time they buy Canadian Sheep Identification Program tags.
 This is not a tag cost; it is a very simple and efficient way of collecting the legislated check-off.
 Also a mandatory check-off of one cent per pound of wool marketed, will be deducted and remitted to Alberta Lamb Producers.

 Check-off dollars are critical to the future success of Alberta's sheep industry.
-Normally every check off dollar leverages around $3 of external funding.
-Including the lamb traceability pilot project this year, it is closer to 8:1.
+ALP's core operations and services depend 100% on producer check-off dollars.
+Industry support for external projects and research greatly enhances their funding level and success.
+Typically every check off dollar leverages around $3 of external funding.
 A pretty good return on your investment!

-Check-off dollars are very important to a producer group, especially to this relatively small but expanding livestock sector.
+Industry service charges are very important to a producer group, especially to this relatively small but expanding livestock sector.
 Check-off maintains the infrastructure of Alberta Lamb Producers and also leverages substantial external funding to enable development of the sheep industry.
-The amendments to the Marketing of Agricultural Products Act now require commissions to grant their members the option to seek refunds of mandatory service charges, commonly known as check-offs.
-Payment of check off is still mandatory at the time of purchasing CSIP tags, but is refundable to sheep producers from 1st September, 2010.
-Bill 43 has now passed, payment of check off is still mandatory is refundable to sheep producers from 1st September, 2010.
+The Marketing of Agricultural Products Act requires commissions to grant their members the option to claim check-off refunds.
+Payment of check-off is mandatory at the time of purchasing CSIP tags, but sheep producers are permitted to submit a service charge refund request for full reimbursement (see details below).

-So now is the time to step back and look at the big picture – reduced check off income will result in a reduction or elimination of the following services, opportunities and benefits.
+It is important that producers fully understand the implications of claiming a refund – reduced check off income will result in a reduction or elimination of the following services, opportunities and benefits.
 We run a very lean operation, there is no fat to cut, check off refunds will reduce services for all producers.
 If we want the future of the Alberta lamb industry to be sustainable and gain momentum, we all need to support it.

 - Websites – www.ablamb.ca www.albertalamb.ca